weylundbhast/Galerest/content/People/Heritage.md

 ## Tachian (Polecat)

 **Ability Score Increase**.
-Your Dexterity score increases by 2 and your Wisdom score increases by 1.
+Your Dexterity score increases by 2 and your Charisma score increases by 1.

 **Size.** Tachian stand between 3 and 4 feet tall, and generally have a slender build.